 This is the user manual for the Matching Algorithm Toolkit.
 It explains how to use the different available menus.
-To go back, click here!
+To redirect back, click here!

 Problem Class Selection